NextGenSec-Github/Cloud-Security/README.md

-# AWS Security
+# Cloud Security

-Welcome to the AWS Security repository! 🚀
+Welcome to the Cloud Security repository! 🚀

 ## Project Overview 📝

-This repository is dedicated to curating a comprehensive collection of best practices, guidelines, and resources for ensuring the security of your AWS infrastructure. 💼💻
+This repository is dedicated to curating a comprehensive collection of best practices, guidelines, and resources for ensuring the security of your Cloud infrastructure. 💼💻

 ## Key Focus Areas 🎯